Posts Tagged Transformational Education

 The initial quarter of classes I took at Southwestern College was both exciting and intimidating.
 It was through one of my first and most memorable classes, that I learned the value of intention.
 Without a concrete intent to work on something I would get…

-Posted January 13th, 2014 by & filed under Featured, Paintsplash - Art Therapy, Student Reflections and Updates, Top News.
+Posted January 13th, 2014 by & filed under Art Therapy/Counseling at SWC, Featured, Student Reflections and Updates, Top News.

 My past year at Southwestern College has taken me on an intense personal journey.
 I have spent most of my life desperately trying to figure things out.
 I moved to Santa Fe to study Art Therapy and learn a bunch of theory and technique.
 I wanted to…

-Posted January 9th, 2014 by & filed under Paintsplash - Art Therapy, SWC Blog, Top News.
+Posted January 9th, 2014 by & filed under Art Therapy/Counseling at SWC, SWC Blog, Top News.

 by Debbie Schroder